 The Angelina County Hazard Mitigation Action Plan was developed in accordance with the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), which is the primary authority for providing federal disaster recovery and hazard mitigation financial assistance to states and local governments.

-The Stafford Act was last amended in October 2000 by Public Law (PL) 106-390 (Disaster Mitigation Act of 2000) and incorporated as federal rules in Code of Federal Regulations (CFR) 44.
+The Stafford Act was last amended in October 2000 by Public Law (PL) 106-390 (Disaster Mitigation Act of 2000, DMA 2K) and incorporated as federal rules in Code of Federal Regulations (CFR) 44.
 Program requirements related to hazard mitigation are included in 44 CFR Parts 9, 10, 13, 14, 78, 201 and 206.
-Federal regulatory authority for hazard mitigation planning in the mid-southern region of the U.S. resides with FEMA's Region VI office in Denton, Texas.